 Compensation expense for unvested restricted stock is generally recorded based on the market value of the restricted stock on the date of grant and recognized ratably over the associated service and performance period.
-Of the 823,011 unvested shares of restricted stock, there are different vesting criteria and compensation expense methods.
-There are 342,012 unvested restricted shares that vest based on service criteria.
+Of the 47,514 unvested shares of restricted stock, there are different vesting criteria and compensation expense methods.
+There are 21,955 unvested restricted shares that vest based on service criteria.
 The compensation expense is recorded based on the market value on the date of grant and is recognized ratably over the associated service period.
-There are 15,999 unvested restricted shares that vest based on personal and Company performance goals and the compensation expense is recorded based on the market value on the date of grant and is recognized ratably over the associated performance period.
-There are 104,000 unvested restricted shares for a non-executive director of the Company.
-This grant was issued pursuant to the Company's Amended and Restated 2006 Stock Incentive Plan and will vest immediately upon the approval of the Ocean Power Technologies, Inc. 2015 Omnibus Incentive Plan by our stockholders at the 2015 Annual Meeting.
-In the event that the stockholder approval is not obtained or is otherwise deemed unnecessary, the Board will determine such other vesting schedule or other form(s) of equivalent compensation as may be necessary or appropriate.
-There are 361,000 unvested restricted shares where the achievement of vesting requirement for performance-based grants is tied to the Company's total shareholder return (TSR) relative to the total shareholder return of three alternative energy Exchange Traded Funds as measured over a specific performance period.
+There are 1,599 unvested restricted shares that vest based on personal and Company performance goals and the compensation expense is recorded based on the market value on the date of grant and is recognized ratably over the associated performance period.
+There are 23,960 unvested restricted shares where the achievement of vesting requirement for performance-based grants is tied to the Company's total shareholder return (TSR) relative to the total shareholder return of three alternative energy Exchange Traded Funds as measured over a specific performance period.
 No vesting of the relevant shares will occur in instances where the Company's TSR for the relevant period is below 80% of the designated funds' group.
 However, additional opportunities to vest some or all of a portion of the shares in a subsequent period may occur.
-Compensation expense for these awards with market-based vesting is ca
+Compensation expense for these awards with market-based vesting is calculated based on the estimated fair value as of the grant date utilizing a Monte Carlo simulation model and is recognized over the service period on a straight-line basis.